Pete Corrigan, assistant director of employer relations in Student Engagement & Career Development, wants students to think broadly.

 “Trust me,” continues Corrigan.
 “These companies will want to hire you!”

-Review the companies attending Spring Career Days.
+Review the companies attending the career fair by viewing the event page in Handshake.
 Look at the job descriptions.
 You may be surprised at the types of positions that call for your skill set.
 Pick your top 5 or 6 and research how they align with your ideal job situation.

 “Companies like to know you’re not just looking for a job, but a job with their company,” says Corrigan.